sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

 ### Editor integration

-We’ve built a beta integration with VS Code, which you can use in a desktop browser[^mobile] at [sorbet.run](https://sorbet.run).
+We’ve built a beta integration with VS Code, which you can use in a desktop browser[^mobile] at [sorbet.run].
 As we stabilize our editor integration we plan to roll it out to Stripe's engineering team and eventually open source it.
 Here’s a quick walkthrough of some of its features.

 Error squiggles details behind the error on hover:

 ![Editor integration screenshot](/img/editor_error_squiggles.gif)

 Go to definition uses Sorbet’s type information and is more accurate than simply relying on strings: